 Main actions according to TCM*: Warms the body core, relieves pain, kills parasites and relieves itching

-In Traditional Chinese Medicine (TCM), sichuan pepper are plants that belong to the 'Herbs that warm the Interior and/or expel Cold' category.
-Herbs in this category are used for Internal Coldness with Qi and Yang Deficiency.
-In the Yin and Yang system of thought (see our explanation on Yin and Yang) Yang is Hot in nature.
+In Traditional Chinese Medicine (TCM), Hua Jiao belongs to the 'Herbs that warm the Interior and/or expel Cold' category.
+Herbs in this category are used for Internal Cold with Qi Deficiency and/or Yang Deficiency.
+In the Yin and Yang system of thought Yang is Hot in nature.
 A deficiency of Yang will therefore lead to Internal Coldness since there will as a result be more Yin (Cold in nature) than Yang.
 In extreme cases this can lead to so-called 'Yang collapse' with convulsions or coma and these herbs are particularly indicated to treat such scenarios.

-As suggested by its category sichuan pepper are plants that are Warm in nature.
-This means that sichuan pepper tend to help people who have too much "cold" in their body, although with less effect than a plant that would be Hot in nature.
+As suggested by its category Hua Jiao is Warm in nature.
+This means that Hua Jiao tends to help people who have too much 'Cold' in their body, although with less effect than a plant that would be Hot in nature.
 Balance between Yin and Yang is a key health concept in TCM.
-Those who have too much cold in their body are said to either have a Yin excess (because Yin is Cold in nature) or a Yang deficiency (Yang is Hot in Nature).
-Depending on your condition sichuan pepper can help restore a harmonious balance between Yin and Yang.
+Those who have too much Cold in their body are said to either have a Yin Excess (because Yin is Cold in nature) or a Yang Deficiency (Yang is Hot in Nature).
+Depending on your condition Hua Jiao can help restore a harmonious balance between Yin and Yang.

-Sichuan pepper also taste Pungent.
-The so-called "five elements" theory in Chinese Medicine states that the taste of TCM ingredients is a key determinant of their action in the body.
-Pungent ingredients like sichuan pepper tend to promote the circulations of Qi and body fluids.
+Hua Jiao also tastes Pungent.
+The so-called 'Five Phases' theory in Chinese Medicine states that the taste of TCM ingredients is a key determinant of their action in the body.
+Pungent ingredients like Hua Jiao tends to promote the circulations of Qi and Body Fluids.
 That's why for instance someone tends to sweat a lot when they eat spicy/pungent food.

 A volatile extract from Zanthoxylum schinifolium pericarpium is a good candidate for hepatocellular carcinoma (the most common type of primary liver cancer in adults) therapy.1